Swedish Security Service: Organisation

 Tasked with providing support to management.

+Reorganization

+Sweden's Foreign Minister, Maria Malmer Stenergard announced the cteation of a formal civilian Inteligance agency termed the Sveriges utrikes underrättelsetjänst or UND focused on foreign Intelligence.
+The UND will absorb responcibility for Covert Human Intelligence HUMINT and will work alongside MUST on military Intelligence and Säpo on domestic Intelligence.

 Offices

 The Service has a regional presence and operates from several locations; from its headquarters in Solna and from six regional units with offices in Umeå, Uppsala, Örebro, Norrköping, Gothenburg and Malmö.
 The Service has approximately 1,100 employees, of which about 10 percent are stationed at the regional offices.
 The regional units are based on the geographic boundaries of several counties:

 Head of the Swedish Security Service

 List of current and past executive officers: